 - The exhaust doesn’t contain ozone.

-2. What are the options I have with plasma cleaning?
+2. What are the options I have?

 There are basically three mechanisms at work in the chamber and depending on your application one, two or all three may be employed.

 Additionally, conditions in the chamber are ideal for disinfection or sterilization.

 This can be optimized by choosing conditions the generate high levels UV.
 We discuss this on a separate page.Plasma sterilization

 Combinations of reactive plasma cleaning and sputtering for example can be extremely effective.

 By employing reactive cleaning, the reduce the bond of contamination that is then removed mechanically by sputtering.

 Here molecules are accelerated to hit the product to be cleaned, a kind of micro sand blasting.
 Mechanically removing the contamination.